-Andrea Muilenburg has joined the University of Redlands to lead the Office of Study Away in the College of Arts and Sciences "Andrea has a wealth of international education experiences from around the world," says Kendrick Brown, dean of the College of Arts and Sciences.
+Andrea Muilenburg has joined the University of Redlands to lead the Office of Study Away in the College of Arts and Sciences.
+"Andrea has a wealth of international education experiences from around the world," says Kendrick Brown, dean of the College of Arts and Sciences.
 "I am confident she will be a trusted source of study away opportunities for our students and work collaboratively with College faculty to fulfill our commitment to internationalization."
 Most recently the director of study abroad at Santa Clara University, Muilenburg's experience includes working for the U.S. Peace Corps in Honduras and BorderLinks in Tucson, Arizona, and Nogales, Mexico.
 She has also worked in international programming for Loras College (Dubuque, Iowa), University of Wisconsin-Madison, San Jeronimo Bilingual School (Cofradía, Honduras), and Syracuse University.
 Summer Institute keynote addresses how to humanize education

 "Students internalize the narratives they're taught, which is why it's important to allow them to see the world from their points of view," says University of San Francisco Professor Patrick Camangian, keynote speaker at U of R's 15th annual Summer Institute on Leadership for Educational Justice on July 9.
 "Self-love allows people to rewrite the ends of their stories."
-Fall 2019 | 5 ON CAMPUS Graduate students examine education in Cuba \bigwedge hat can we learn from the Cuban educational system?
+ON CAMPUS Graduate students examine education in Cuba What can we learn from the Cuban educational system?
 Students from the School of Education traveled to Cuba for two weeks last summer on a study away trip probing this question.
 Over the course of their travels, graduate students lived with Cuban families and visited museums, government buildings, elementary school classrooms, and the University of Havana to learn about academic life and see the teacher-education system in action.
 "While there is a sense of competition within the Cuban educational system, there's far more emphasis placed on collaboration and support for all students," observes Professor Brian Charest.
-Tracee Auville-Parks '21 noticed that. unlike the system in the United States, student teachers in Cuba follow students from class to class.
+Tracee Auville-Parks '21 noticed that, unlike the system in the United States, student teachers in Cuba follow students from class to class.
 She hopes to implement a similar holistic approach in her work as a high school and college composition teacher.
 "Once students feel comfortable in the classroom," she says, "they can learn and grow more easily."

-Patricia Castro '15, '20, Camille Dang '20, Miranda Angeles '21, Paulo (a translator), Nader Karimi '19, Daniel Moya '19, Tanisha Romero '19, Professor Mikela Bjork, Daisy (the group's host), Each year the School of Education hosts an array of international study trips, each with a connection to the School's commitment to educational justice.
-Groups have traveled to China and Scotland to investigate clinical mental health counseling and New Zealand and Professor Brian Charest.

-to learn about approaches to curricula by indigenous people, such as the Maori; the next trip will be to the University of Redlands' international campus in Salzburg, Austria.
+School of Education students take a break from walking to reflect on how their perspectives have changed with their new experiences in Cuba.
+Pictured here are, left to right: Arah Parker '21, Patricia Castro '15, '20, Camille Dang '20, Miranda Angeles '21, Paulo (a translator), Nader Karimi '19, Daniel Moya '19, Tanisha Romero '19, Professor Mikela Bjork, Daisy (the group's host), and Professor Brian Charest.
+Each year the School of Education hosts an array of international study trips, each with a connection to the School's commitment to educational justice.
+Groups have traveled to China and Scotland to investigate clinical mental health counseling and New Zealand to learn about approaches to curricula by indigenous people, such as the Maori; the next trip will be to the University of Redlands' international campus in Salzburg, Austria.
 KPCC executive Elsa Luna describes her career journey School of Business event focuses on purposeful leadership